-Khan El Khalili, once known as the Turkish bazaar during the Ottoman period.
+Khan El Khalili Cairo Egypt, once known as the Turkish bazaar during the Ottoman period.
 In fact, it now usually just called the ‘Khan’.
 The names of it and the Muski market often used to mean either.
-Moreover, Khan El Khalili market built in 1382 by the Emir Djaharks El Khalili in the heart of the Fatimid City.
-Khan El Khalili and Al Muski market to the west comprise one of Cairo’s most important shopping areas.
+Moreover, Khan El Khalili Cairo Egypt market built in 1382 by the Emir Djaharks El Khalili.
+It was in the heart of the Fatimid City.
+El Khalili Khan Cairo Egypt and Al Muski market to the west comprise one of Cairo’s most important shopping areas.
 They represent the market tradition which established Cairo as a major center of trade.
 At the Khan, one will still find foreign merchants.
 Moreover, the market involved in the spice monopoly controlled by the Mamluks.
 This encouraged the Europeans to search for new routes to the East.
 It led Columbus to discover the Americas.

-Khan El Khalili was also a center for subversive groups to raids.
+Khan El Khalili Cairo Egypt was also a center for subversive groups to raids.
 It was before the Sultan El Ghouri rebuilt much of the area in the early 16th century.
 Moreover, it was trade which caused Cairo’s early wealth.
 It was even from the time of the Babylon fort which was often a settlement of traders.
-Khan El Khalili situated at one corner of a triangle of markets.
+El Khalili Khan Cairo Egypt situated at one corner of a triangle of markets.
 These markets go south to Bab Zuweila and west to Azbakiyyah.
-Khan El Khalili bordered on the south by Al-Azhar Street and on the west by the Muski Market.
-Al Muski is one of the old original gates guards the entrance to the original courtyard. lies midway down Sikket al-Badistan (street).
+Khan El Khalili Cairo bordered on the south by Al-Azhar Street and on the west by the Muski Market.
+In fact, Al Muski is one of the old original gates guards the entrance to the original courtyard.
+Moreover, it lies midway down Sikket al-Badistan (street).

 Cafes, restaurants, shops, large number of vendors and buyers constitute a dynamic panorama of the place.
-In Khan El Khalili you can drinking Hibiscus, Karakare or Helba.
+In Khan El Khalili Cairo Egypt you can drinking Hibiscus, Karakare or Helba.
 There are many of the various typical Egyptian beverages is a pleasant experience.
-For smokers, there is the Shisha, or water pipe can be tried.
+For smokers, there is the Shisha, or water pipe which they can try.
 One can take the opportunity to safely enjoy the walk through the narrow streets of Khan El-Khalili.
 We strongly recommend visiting this vivid bazaar.
-Keep in mind that in open traditional markets, the prices are not fixed.
+Keep in mind that in open traditional markets, the prices not fixed.
 Remember to bargain (haggle) to get the best price.
 Khan El Khalili market is place where art and commerce come together.
 It gives a unique, remarkable and harmonious experience.